raux/Social_Developer/README.md

 Now submit the pull request.

 Soon I'll be merging all your changes into the master branch of this project.
 You will get a notification email once the changes have been merged.

-## Where to go from here?

-Congrats!
-You just completed the standard _fork -> clone -> edit -> PR_ workflow that you'll encounter often as a contributor!

 ### [Original Project](https://github.com/firstcontributions/first-contributions)